 AcceleRare, a Swiss answer to the challenges of rare diseases

 AcceleRare is the collaborative response of the Swiss research community to the National Rare Disease Policy.
 Our common goal is to use cutting-edge academic science and a unique project management structure to develop new drugs and therapies, while addressing related societal challenges.
-As AcceleRare, we apply as a National Centre of Competence in Research for a federal mandate to advance drug discovery for rare diseases.

 Who are we?